CZagrobelny/new_sanctuary_asylum/README.md

 **Info coming soon.**

 ## Contributing
-1. Select a story from the Trello board
+1. Select a story from the Trello board.
-2. Create a feature branch off master
+2. Create a feature branch off master.
 3. Complete feature with tests!
 4. Check CircleCI to make sure tests are passing.
 5. Make a pull request and tag me, Christine, to review.